amethyst/amethyst/book/src/assets/how_to_define_custom_formats.md

     pub struct MyLangFormat;
     ```

-2. Implement the `SimpleFormat` trait.
+2. Implement the `Format` trait.

     This is where the logic to deserialize the [asset data type][bk_custom_assets] is provided.
-The `Options` associated type can be used to specify additional parameters for deserialization; use the empty tuple `()` if this is not needed.
+    Fields of the format struct can be used to specify additional parameters for
+    deserialization; use the a unit struct if this is not needed.

     In this example the RON deserializer is used, though it is [already a supported format][doc_ron_format].